Child Temperament: Traits, Types, And Tips To Manage

 3. Slow to warm up temperament

-Children who are slow to warm are often known as having a shy temperament due to their high sensitivity.
+Children who are slow to warm up are often considered to have a shy temperament, a characteristic of a highly sensitive child.
 These children tend to show dislike towards people and crowds and may react negatively when forced to interact.
 In addition, they are slow to express emotions or engage in activities that are of low intensity.
 They fear new experiences, yet when exposed at length, may gradually warm up to the unexplored surroundings.
 Initial inhibitions towards new experiences and social scenarios tend to fade away with repeated exposure.

 Despite these subtypes, parents may find their children not particularly fitting into any category due to mixed temperaments.
 This is relatively common across children and does not indicate any abnormality in the child.